The abdomen is actually just another word for your stomach.

-Lymph nodes at the back of your nose, above your tonsils.
+Part of the immune system, lymph nodes at the back of your nose, above your tonsils.
 If they’re too large and causing breathing problems, you may need to have them removed.

 When you’re too old to be a child and not old enough to be an adult.
 We usually use the word adolescence to describe the time when you’re a teenager.

 These are part of the endocrine system and secrete hormones (chemical messengers that turn on and off processes in the body).
 Your adrenal glands are on top of each kidney.